akv3sic/MAUI-store-app/README.md

 It is a store application built with .NET MAUI leveraging the [Fake Store API](https://fakestoreapi.com/) to simulate the functionality and features of a real-world store application.

+You can access the full text of the thesis [here](https://drive.google.com/file/d/19TEatq-Dr9WGvYuaFw2ARENorvGu_oyr/view?usp=sharing) (Note: The document is in Croatian).

 ### Features